WELCOME TO ACCSA ONLINE

 Federally funded Children’s Contact Services that operate under government oversight are eligible for membership of ACCSA.
 Government funded services are required to operate according to the Children’s Contact Services Guiding Principles Framework for Good Practice (2014) as a part of their funding agreement.
-Member services also agree to self-regulate according to the ACCSA Standards (2008) and the ACCSA Code of Ethics (2009).
+Member services also agree to operate according to the ACCSA Standards (2008) and the ACCSA Code of Ethics (2009).

-The Association’s current activities include lobbying for the regulation of both funded, full fee paying and privately operated CCSs, development and provision of CCS specific training, the facilitation of national conferences and the upkeep of a comprehensive, information based website for members and subscribers.
+The Association’s current activities include lobbying for the regulation and accrediation of both funded, full fee paying and privately operated CCSs, development and provision of CCS specific training, the facilitation of national conferences and the upkeep of a comprehensive, information based website for members and subscribers.